jesus-404/Library_System/README.md

 This library management system is designed to help librarians effectively manage books, patrons, and transactions.
 It provides a user-friendly interface for performing various library operations.

 ## Specifications
-1. Book Management
+1. **Book Management**

-The system allows librarians to add, remove, and update books.
+    This system allows librarians to add a variety of books.
 Each book has attributes such as ISBN, title, author, genre, and availability status.
-Specialized types of books, such as FictionBook and NonFictionBook, can be created using inheritance.
+Specialized types of books, such as FictionBook and NonFictionBook, are automatically created and sorted along with lists of specific book authors or genres.
-Relationships between books and other entities (authors, genres) are modeled using composition.

-3. Patron Management
+2.  **Patron Management**

     Librarians can register patrons with attributes like ID, name, contact information, and borrowing history.
-Specialized types of patrons, such as StudentPatron and FacultyPatron, can be created with specific privileges or restrictions using inheritance.
+Specialized types of patrons, such as StudentPatron and FacultyPatron, can be created with privileges or restrictions by simply applying during registration using inheritance.

-5. Transaction Management
+3. **Transaction Management**

-The system manages transactions representing borrowing transactions between patrons and books.
-Transactions are associated with specific books and patrons using composition.
-Encapsulation is applied to maintain transaction data integrity and ensure consistency.
+    This system manages transactions representing borrowing transactions between patrons and books.
+Transactions are associated with specific books and patrons using composition and encapsulation is applied to maintain transaction data integrity and ensure consistency.

-7. Library Management
-The Library class manages overall library operations, including adding/removing books, registering patrons, and handling transactions.
-Abstraction is utilized to define high-level methods and interfaces for library operations, hiding implementation details.
+4. **Library Management**

-Polymorphism allows flexible handling of various types of library objects (books, patrons, transactions) through common interfaces.
+    The Library class manages overall library operations, including adding books, registering patrons, handling transactions, and applying simple search features.
+Polymorphism allows flexible handling of various library objects (books, patrons, transactions) through common interfaces while hiding implementation details.

-9. User Interface
+9. **User Interface**

-The system provides a user interface (console-based) for librarians to interact with.
+    Finally, this system provides a user interface (console-based) for librarians to interact with.
 Functionalities include adding books, registering patrons, checking out books, and returning books.
-Abstraction is used to separate user interface logic from the underlying business logic of the system.
+Abstraction is used to separate user interface logic from the underlying business logic of the system, allowing only necessary data to be shown.

 ## Example Interaction
 ```